clarity-h2020/scenario-analysis/README.md

 Scenario Analysis Component  [![Zenodo](https://zenodo.org/badge/DOI/10.5281/zenodo.3862012.svg)](https://zenodo.org/record/3862012)
 ===========================

-The AngularJS implementation of the Scenario Comparison and Analysis and the Multi-Criteria-Analysis and Decision Support Functional Building Block based on [CRISMA Worldstate Analysis Widgets](https://github.com/crismaproject/worldstate-analysis-widgets).
+This is the [AngularJS (version 1.x)](https://angularjs.org/) implementation of the Scenario Comparison and Analysis and the Multi-Criteria-Analysis and Decision Support Functional Building Block based on [CRISMA Worldstate Analysis Widgets](https://github.com/crismaproject/worldstate-analysis-widgets).

 ## Description

 The Multi Criteria Decision Analysis Tool supports the analysis and comparison of (adaptation) scenarios regarding performance indicators that can be defined by the end user and thus leverages what-if decision support to investigate the effects of adaptation measures and risk reduction options in the specific project context, and allows the comparison of alternative strategies.
 Thereby the tool provides multi-criteria ranking functions to compare and rank different scenarios and corresponding adaptation plans according to different criteria and their relative weight and level of importance.
+More information can be found [here](https://clarity-h2020.github.io/csis-architecture/docs/building-blocks/Multi-Criteria-Decision-Analysis-Tool).

 ## Implementation